 Getting fuzzy images, text, or logos on your Facebook images?
 Facebook has closed some of the old loopholes, but here's a tip worth trying.

-One of the most common questions I get asked about using images on Facebook relates to getting cover photos that aren’t blurry or looking horrible from JPG compression artifacts.
+One of the most common questions I get asked about using images on Facebook relates to users finding that their Facebook cover photos are coming out blurry or look horrible from JPG compression artifacts.
 It’s especially noticeable when your cover photo includes text or a logo.